-Back up environments
+Back up an environment

 When you’re making changes to your apps, you want to be sure those changes only improve things and don’t make you lose any data.
 You also want to have a disaster recovery plan in place.
 Backups help you protect yourself against potential data loss.